Learn more about recent zoning changes.

 Approximately, 13,000 eligible lots fall within frequent bus stop areas, representing around 18% of all SSMUH lots in the City.
 No off-street parking or loading spaces are required for small-scale multi-family housing within a frequent bus stop area, provided the lot meets the prescribed size requirements.

-To learn more about Frequent Bus Stop Areas, read the proposed Schedule F of the Zoning Bylaw
+To learn more about Frequent Bus Stop Areas, see Schedule F of the Zoning Bylaw or COSMOS, the online mapping system

 Where will small-scale housing zoning apply?